 Applicants are required to upload the following documents:

 - Applicants will provide the name and contact information of a Financial Aid Officer to complete the form, which is sent directly to the officer.

 - Official Letter of Financial Aid Award Offer

-- Acceptable forms of proof of citizenship are one of the following:
+- Verification of Citizenship: Acceptable forms of proof of citizenship include a scanned copy of one of the following:

 - A US birth certificate

 - Voter's registration card (accompanied by a picture ID)

 - A sample of the short biography is provided here.
 Please note: Your short biography does not need to include a description of your anticipated PCLP Project.
 PCLP Site Partners will take the lead on identifying project topics.